 Following the Board's decision in the first half of 2021 to demerge Jackson, Jackson has been classified as held for distribution and treated as discontinued in this report.
-Accordingly, we have written down our interest in Jackson to fair value for both IFRS and EEV purposes.
-This revaluation, together with the results of Jackson, reduced IFRS shareholders' equity by \$(5.8) billion at 30 June 2021 and EEV shareholders' equity by \$(9.4) billion at the same date.
-Further discussion on Jackson is included in the Chief Financial Officer and Chief Operating Officer's report, and we focus below on the major segments of our continuing business.
+Accordingly, we have written down our interest in Jackson to fair value for IFRS purposes.
+This revaluation, together with the results of Jackson, reduced IFRS shareholders' equity by \$(5.8) billion at 30 June 2021.
+Further discussion on Jackson is included in the 'Explanation of Performance and Other Financial Measures' section, and we focus below on the major segments of our continuing business.